 But, there is an upside.
 Rising rates might pull the brakes on seemingly unstoppable home prices.
-Home values have been catapulted upward by almost-free borrowing.
+Home values have catapulted upward by almost-free borrowing.
 Home buyers were getting 30-year fixed rates in the low 3s, and fifteen year rates solidly in the 2s.

 Cheap money makes monthly payments lower.
 Homes are affordable, even at very high prices.